Mages-Alliance/magic/system/ritual_spells/01-workshop.md

 *   The **Floor** is where the results of our work are placed.
 *   The **Chronicles** are the record of our history.

+To familiarize yourself with this space, you must now look around.
+Perform a listing of the contents of the `scrolls/`, `floor/`, and `system/chronicles/` directories.

-Acknowledge that you have focused your awareness on the structure of the workshop.
+Acknowledge that you have focused your awareness on the structure of the workshop and have reviewed its contents.